CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet-part-1.md

 ## Summary

-- C# and .NET as stack are probably flying under the radar for many teams building new apps in an agentic era
+- C# and .NET as stack are probably flying under the radar for many teams building new apps in the agentic era
 - For teams already using legacy C# and .NET, it may not be clear how to best leverage the modern .NET stack tooling to speed up agentic development
 - Aspire tooling provides agents a programmable, isolated runtime orchestration layer that improves agent autonomy and facilitates agentic patterns like worktrees and parallel development.
 - CSharpRepl lets agents interact with an instance of *the running application* and manipulate the runtime state of the application including wrapping and replacing existing functions.
-- Combined, this set of tooling gives agents more autonomy to iterate and build stable, correct, functional code that is proven in *runtime configurations*.
+- Combined, this set of tooling gives agents more autonomy to iterate and build stable, correct, production-ready code that is proven in *runtime configurations* efficiently.

 ----